nextcloud/server/README.md

 * 🚀 **Expandable with hundreds of Apps** ...like [Calendar](https://github.com/nextcloud/calendar), [Contacts](https://github.com/nextcloud/contacts), [Mail](https://github.com/nextcloud/mail), [Video Chat](https://github.com/nextcloud/spreed) and all those you can discover in our [App Store](https://apps.nextcloud.com)
 * 🔒 **Security** with our encryption mechanisms, [HackerOne bounty program](https://hackerone.com/nextcloud) and two-factor authentication.

-Do you want to learn more about how you can use Nextcloud to access, share and protect your files, calendars, contacts, communication & more at home and in your organization? [**Learn about all our Features**](https://nextcloud.com/athome/).
+Do you want to learn more about how you can use Nextcloud to access, share, and protect your files, calendars, contacts, communication & more at home and in your organization? [**Learn about all our Features**](https://nextcloud.com/athome/).

 ## Get your Nextcloud 🚚

 - ☑️ [**Simply sign up**](https://nextcloud.com/signup/) at one of our providers either through our website or through the apps directly.
-- 🖥 [**Install** a server by yourself](https://nextcloud.com/install/#instructions-server) on your hardware or by using one of our ready to use **appliances**
+- 🖥 [**Install** a server by yourself](https://nextcloud.com/install/#instructions-server) on your hardware or by using one of our ready-to-use **appliances**
 - 📦 Buy one of the [awesome **devices** coming with a preinstalled Nextcloud](https://nextcloud.com/devices/)
 - 🏢 Find a [service **provider**](https://nextcloud.com/providers/) who hosts Nextcloud for you or your company